 Normally cases that must go before the committee should do so within ten days of the initial complaint.

 b.
 The Committee on Discipline.
-The dean who administers the Code of Conduct is responsible for gathering all evidence to be presented to the committee.
+The provost and dean of the faculty who administers the Code of Conduct is responsible for gathering all evidence to be presented to the committee.
 He or she may interview witnesses, ask for written accounts of events that allegedly occurred, and otherwise take appropriate steps to gather reliable and truthful accounts of the situation.
 Complete details of the composition and functions of the Committee on Discipline are published annually in the Student Handbook.
 Faculty wishing to bring a complaint against a student should consult the current Student Handbook.